containerbuildsystem/cachito/README.md

 * Cachito does not use the Ruby runtime (no ruby is interpreted from `Gemfile`s).
   The processing of Gemfile.lock files is handled by [gemlock-parser](https://github.com/containerbuildsystem/gemlock-parser).
+* Starting with Go 1.21 Go changed the meaning of the `go` directive in `go.mod` file slightly and made the constraint stricter in that the line now denotes the **minimum required** version of Go instead of a suggested version of Go.
+If a project recommending an older version of Go is processed with Go >=1.21 it might happen (based on other dependencies) that its own required version of Go will be bumped to 1.21+, hence dirtying the git repo - to prevent this cachito uses two releases of Go SDK concurrently.

 ### gomod